 Criteria Beginning Principal Developing Principal (acquiring/acquired) Experienced Principal (applying) Leading Principal (sharing) Service < 3 years A minimum of 3 years' continuous service as a primary or area school principal, including any periods of secondment to a Specified Education Sector.
 A minimum of 6 years' continuous service as a primary or area school principal, including any periods of secondment to Specified Education Sector Agency, and meets the requirements of a Developing Principal.
 A minimum of 9 years' continuous service as a primary or area school principal, including any periods of secondment to a Specified Education Sector Agency, and meets the requirements of a Developing and Experienced Principal.
-Key Components Student Outcomes: A students and trend data School Management: strategic goals. a shows continuing growth in School policies are in place orks: Trust is built between lata is used to maximise stu Resources are aligned to Professional learning and development plans Professional learning and development plan developed in conjunction with the Board and First Time Principals mentors (or similar).
-Participation in a professional learning and development plan that may include: • Mentoring • Professional supervision • Study • Learning and development project aligned with school goals Participation in a professional learning and development plan that demonstrates professional growth in: • Leadership • Personal learning project in own school Contribution to or leadership of: • A learning or professional community. • A wider educational sector and principal network.
-Career and personal development completion of the Engages in learning for career/personal growth demonstrated through, for example: • Knowledge of research • Successful practice Seeks appropriate professional learning and development opportunities to improve expertise.
+Key Components Student Outcomes: students and trend da School Managemen strategic goals. ents of Part 4 of this Agreeme Assessment and evaluation da ata shows continuing growth in t: School policies are in place a works: Trust is built between h nent. ata is used to maximise stud student learning. and are regularly reviewed.
+Resources are aligned to Professional learning and development plans Professional learning and development plan developed in conjunction with the Board and First Time Principals mentors (or similar).
+Participation in a professional learning and development plan that may include: Mentoring Professional supervision Study Learning and development project aligned with school goals Participation in a professional learning and development plan that demonstrates professional growth in: • Leadership • Personal learning project in own school Contribution to or leadership of: A learning or professional community.
+A wider educational sector and principal network.
+Career and personal development Successful completion of the First Time Principals' Programme or equivalent (as long as suchis available) Seeks appropriate professional learning and development opportunities to improve expertise.
+Engages in learning for career/personal growth demonstrated through, for example: • Knowledge of research • Successful practice Seeks appropriate professional learning and development opportunities to improve expertise.
 Ongoing commitment to own personal growth demonstrated through, for example: • Further tertiary study/ qualifications; or • Sabbatical project; or • Other relevant professional development Ongoing commitment to own personal growth demonstrated through, for example: Participation in a Professional Learning Group of other leading principals; or Further tertiary study/ qualifications; or Sabbatical project; or Other relevant professional development.
 Leadership development Provides effective professional leadership within the school.
-Demonstrated ability to fully discharge the duties and responsibilities of a principal, demonstrated through, for example: • Working with staff to set clear and appropriate educational goals for the school. • Recognising the strengths and weaknesses of the school's performance and planning an improvement trajectory/pathway. • Ensures employer responsibilities are met in the reporting and attesting of staff including the Professional Growth Cycle as appropriate.
-Demonstrated ability to adapt systems to school context, demonstrated through, for example: School development and activities reflect strategic direction and priorities.
-School development focused on responsiveness to students' needs.
+Demonstrated ability to fully discharge the duties and responsibilities of a principal, demonstrated through, for example: Working with staff to set clear and appropriate educational goals for the school.
+Recognising the strengths and weaknesses of the school's performance and planning an improvement trajectory/pathway.
+Ensures performance agreements and appraisal processes are in place for all staff.
+Demonstrated ability to adapt systems to school context, demonstrated through, for example: • School development and activities reflect strategic direction and priorities. • School development focused on responsiveness to students needs.
 Demonstrated ability to improve teaching and learning with others Demonstrated development of leadership in others.
-Linked to analysis of self-review and appraisal information.
-Demonstrated ability to, for example: Develop leadership in others Improve teaching and learning with and through others Act as a coach/mentor to colleagues Provide leadership across local networks.
+Linked to analysis of self review and appraisal information.
+Demonstrated ability to, for example: • Develop leadership in others • Improve teaching and learning with and through others • Act as a coach/ mentor to colleagues • Provide leadership across local networks.
 Improvement and innovation are supported by cycles of inquiry at every level.
-Rates effective 2 May 2017 NIL \$3,641 \$6,763 \$9,884
+Rates effective NIL \$3,641 \$6,763 \$9,884